API Reference

 Parameters:

-Discover all portals targeting a holon.
+Discover portals targeting a holon.
 Pure SPARQL.

 Return type: